NiloofarSh/convert_assembly/README.md

                       coord_system:version:seq_region_name:start🔚strand

                     For example:

-                      chromosome:NCBI36:X:1:10000:1
+                    chromosome:GRCh38:10:25000:30000:1

-                    NB:  Mappings are only available for chromosomes to the latest assembly, and only from old assemblies to the latest assembly, not between old assemblies or *from* the latest assembly.
+                     NB:  Mappings are only available for chromosomes from the latest assembly (GRCh38) to the old assembly (GRCh37).

                     If the strand is missing, the positive ("1") strand will be used.